DIY Skunk Spray Treatment

 Ticked Off?
 The Low-Down on Ticks and Lyme Disease

-Whether or not you’ve found ticks on your canine companion, chances are that you have questions about ticks and their ability to transmit Lyme disease.
-There have been confirmations of dogs contracting Lyme disease in our area, and we feel that tick prevention is an important component in your dog’s overall health plan.
+Whether or not you’ve found ticks on your pet, chances are that you have questions about ticks and their ability to transmit Lyme disease.
+There have been confirmations of dogs and cats contracting Lyme disease in our area, and we feel that tick prevention is an important component in your pet's overall health plan.

-Dogs can get ticks anywhere, but the insects typically live in areas with tall grass and weeds.
-If you take your dog into any area like this, chances are high that a tick will jump aboard and hitch a ride.
+Pets can get ticks anywhere, but the insects typically live in areas with tall grass and weeds.
+If your dog or cat ventures into any area like this, chances are high that a tick will jump aboard and hitch a ride.